LiuChang0717/LiuChang0717.github.io/_pages/about.md

-Chang Liu is going to be a PhD student in the University of Tokyo in October 2025, he is now a research assistant in Nanjing University of Aeronautics and Astronautics (NUAA).
+Chang Liu is a prospective PhD student in Aeronautics and Astronautics at the University of Tokyo, where he will begin his studies in October 2025.
+He is currently a research assistant at Nanjing University of Aeronautics and Astronautics (NUAA), focusing on air traffic management and optimization.
+He obtained both his bachelor's and master's degrees from NUAA.